me-AC/upraised-imf-phoenix/README.md

 ### Gadgets

-- `GET /gadgets` - Get all gadgets with mission success probabilities
+- `GET /gadgets?status={status}` - Get all gadgets with mission success probabilities.
+Optional query to filter gadgets by their status.
 - `POST /gadgets` - Add a new gadget
   - Body: `{ "name": "Gadget Name" }`
-- `PATCH /gadgets/:id` - Update a gadget
+- `PATCH /gadgets/:id` - Update a gadget.
+Atleast one of the "name" and "status" is required.
   - Body: `{ "name": "New Name", "status": "Available" }`
 - `DELETE /gadgets/:id` - Decommission a gadget